DangerKlippers/danger-klipper/docs/Config_Reference.md

 #default_prefix: echo:
 #   Directly sets the default prefix.
 If present, this value will
 #   override the "default_type".
+#enable_respond: True
+#   Set to true to enable M118 and RESPOND
+#   extended G-Code commands.
+The default is true.
 ```

 ### [exclude_object]